 I love Saturday mornings.
-Not only do we all get to sleep in, but we actually have time to enjoy a leisurely breakfast.
+We all get to sleep in and actually have time to enjoy a leisurely breakfast.
 My kids love pancakes and waffles.
-I’m sharing my kid’s favorite waffle recipe that I adapted from the Joy of Cooking cookbook.
-It’s wholesome, easy and tasty.
+I’m sharing my kid’s favorite tasty waffle recipe that I adapted from the Joy of Cooking cookbook.
+It’s wholesome, easy and kid tested and approved!

 Preheat a waffle iron.
 Whisk together in a large bowl:

 1 3/4 cups unbleached all purpose flour

 1 stick olive oil blend butter (such as Land O’Lakes)

 1 1/2 cups milk (I used lowfat milk)

 Make a well in the center of the dry ingredients and pour in the wet ingredients.
 Combine with a few swift strokes with the whisk.
 It should resemble thick muffin batter.
 Do not over mix.
 Most waffle irons will use about heaping 1/2 cup batter per waffle.
 Cook waffles until lightly brown.
 Enjoy with real maple syrup, fresh fruit or sugar free syrup.

 - 1 3/4 cups unbleached all purpose flour